blazium-engine/blazium-docs/tutorials/export/exporting_projects.rst

 The output path is *relative to the project path* or *absolute*;
 **it does not respect the directory the command was invoked from**.

-The output file extension should match the one used by the Godot export process:
+The output file extension should match the one used by the Blazium export process:

 - Windows: ``.exe``
 - macOS: ``.app`` or ``.zip`` (or ``.dmg`` when exporting *from* macOS)